RoboticMind/Gridcoin-Site/Wiki/FAQ.md

 When the explorer is clearly ahead of you (\> 9 blocks) and increasing about every 90 seconds, your node is most likely on the fork.
-You can wait till it syncs or rebuild the block chain.
+You can wait till it syncs or rebuild the blockchain.

 When you are clearly ahead of the explorer and / or the explorer has stopped incrementing on a regular basis, it's more likely that the